See also: Vehicle Use Policy

 - The fuel tank does not need to be returned full.

-- During office hours bring the odometer reading (not the trip meter) into the office along with any parking or toll receipts.
+- During office hours bring the odometer reading (not the trip meter) into the office.

-- After office hours place key case containing all parking or toll receipts in the drop box (located to the right of main office door).
-Reimbursement for parking and tolls will be campus mailed to you.
+- After office hours place key case in the drop box (located to the right of main office door).

 - Alert Transportation staff of any mechanical problems, or other concerns you have regarding the vehicle.